HYP3R00T/mindmaze/README.md

 # Mindmaze

-It is my `second brain` that leverages the power of Obsidian and mkdocs-material.
+It is my `second brain` that leverages the power of Obsidian and Material for MkDocs.

 ## Why?